Threads emerges from stealth with $10.5M from Sequoia for a new take on enabling work conversations

 And there is an argument to be made for whether a platform that was built for real-time information is capable of handling a difference kind of cadence.
 Twitter, as it happens, is trying to figure that out right now.
 Slack, meanwhile, has itself introduced threaded comments to try to address this too — although the practical application of its own threading feature is not actually very user friendly.

-Threads answer is to view its purpose as addressing the benefit of “asynchronous” conversation.
+Threads’ answer is to view its purpose as addressing the benefit of “asynchronous” conversation.

 To start, those who want to start threads first register as organizations on the platform.
 Then, those who are working on a project or in a specific team creates a “space” for themselves within that org.
 You can then start threads within those spaces.
 And when a problem has been solved or the conversation has come to a conclusion, the last comment gets marked as the conclusion.